obartra/elreyportfolio/README.md

 elreyportfolio
 ==============

 Elrey Belmonti Dance Portfolio contains the code for [//elrey.dance](http://elrey.dance).
 It is an Angular website with static data that runs on PHP on Google App Engine (GAE).
 The code is built using grunt and is optimized for first-time visits.
-The BE code assumes a read-only deployed server (GAE).

 ## Setup